FOREX-Euro falls on EU stalemate, dollar gains

 a lack of direction will raise questions about solvency," said

-Harriman.
-"We expect the euro to retest the Sept.
-12 low of just
+Brother Harriman.
+"We expect the euro to retest the Sept 12 low

 percent retracement of the same rally, with more support at its